Numerical relativity surrogate model with memory effects and post-Newtonian hybridization: Error Quantification

 We now evaluate the accuracy of the surrogate model \NRSurNew by comparing the waveforms that it produces to the hybridized PN/NR waveforms that were used to train it.
 We quantify this model accuracy by computing the frequency-domain mismatch $\mathcal{M}$ between two waveforms $\h_{1}$ and $\h_{2}$ via

 with

 where $\tilde{\h}(f)$ denotes the Fourier transform of the strain $\h(t)$, $^{*}$ the complex conjugate, and $S_{n}(f)$ the one-sided power spectral density of, say, a GW detector.
-Specifically, the $S_{n}(f)$ that we use for mismatches is the Zero-Detuned-High-Power noise curve computed for Advanced-LIGO design sensitivity~\cite{aLIGODesignNoiseCurve}, with the minimum and maximum values $(f_{\mathrm{min}},f_{\mathrm{max}})=(20\mathrm{Hz},2000\mathrm{Hz})$.
 The mismatches are optimized over shifts in time, polarization angle, and the initial orbital phase following the procedure described in Appendix D of Ref.~\cite{Blackman:2017dfb}.
 For each pair of waveforms, we compute mismatches at a total of 37 sky points that are uniformly distributed over the two-sphere.

-Because the waveforms that we are examining include memory effects, tapering them in the ringdown region before performing the Fourier transform can produce a significant level of windowing effects\footnote{A value mismatch at both ends of the waveform tends to result in the presence of Gibbs phenomenon in the Fourier spectrum.
-To avoid this, we taper the waveform to zero at both ends using a Planck window~\cite{McKechan:2010kp}.}\textsuperscript{,}\footnote{A new scheme for pre-processing that potentially reduces this windowing effect is proposed in Ref.~\cite{EthPIP}.} in the Fourier spectrum.
+Before performing the Fourier transform, we taper both ends of the time domain waveform.\footnote{A value mismatch at both ends of the waveform tends to result in the presence of Gibbs phenomenon in the Fourier spectrum.
+To avoid this, we taper the waveform to zero at both ends using a Planck window~\cite{McKechan:2010kp}.} The tapering at the start of the waveform is done over $1.5$ cycles of the $(2,2)$ mode.
+Because the waveforms that we are examining include memory effects, tapering them in the ringdown region can produce a significant level of windowing effects\footnote{A new scheme for pre-processing that potentially reduces this windowing effect is proposed in Ref.~\cite{EthPIP}.} in the Fourier spectrum.
 Therefore, before computing mismatches we first pad the end of the waveforms with their final values for $1000M$ and then taper them over this padded region.
 We find that a padding length of $1000M$ is enough to significantly reduce windowing effects from tapering and that the mismatch result is not very sensitive to this choice of padding length.

 Because we use all available hybrid waveforms for the training of the model \NRSurNew, if we compute the mismatch of our model against hybrid waveforms we would obtain a training error, rather than an estimate of the true modeling error.
 Thus, we instead estimate the out-of-sample error by performing leave-five-out analyses for the \NRSurOld and \NRSurNew models.
 We construct exactly $20$ trial surrogates, leaving out $5$ or $6$ waveforms from the training set for each surrogate.
 By calculating the mismatch between each surrogate and the left-out waveforms, we are then able to assess the performance of each surrogate against waveforms that were not used in the training process.